 Many customers use Sumo Logic to help with compliance requirements such as PCI.
 PCI requires that no un-hashed or un-encrypted credit card numbers be written to the server logs or web logs.
 In order to help meet these requirements, and detect when credit card numbers may be written to the logs, you can mask credit card numbers from their log files before sending them to Sumo Logic.

-Sumo Logic allows for masking credit card numbers from log messages using a regular expression in a masking filters.
+Sumo Logic allows for masking credit card numbers from log messages using a regular expression in a masking filter.
 Once masked with a known string, you can then perform a search for that string within your logs to detect if credit card numbers may be leaking into your log files.

 Note: Any masking expression should be tested and verified with a sample source file before applying to your production logs.